jagoncalves14/allocate-reviewers/README.md

 3. **Setup Google Sheet**:
    - Create a new Google Sheet
+   - Create **at least two tabs** (Config and Individual Developers are required to exist)
-   - Create three tabs (the code uses sheet indices, so you can name them whatever you like):
+   - You can name tabs whatever you like (code uses indices):
-     - **First tab (Config)**: Configuration sheet
+     - **First tab (Config)** - *Must exist, content optional*:
+       - Can be completely empty (system uses defaults)
+       - Or add configuration (recommended):
          - A1: "Experienced Developers", B1: "Default Number of Reviewers"
          - A2+: List experienced developer names (one per row)
          - B2: Enter default number (e.g., "2")
+     - **Second tab (Individual Developers)** - *Required with content*:
-     - **Second tab**: Individual developers (e.g., "FE Devs", "Developers", etc.)
+       - E.g., "FE Devs", "Developers", "BE Devs", etc.
-     - **Third tab**: Teams (e.g., "Teams", "Team Rotation", etc.)
-   - Copy the template structure from `example.xlsx`
+       - See template structure in `example.xlsx`
+     - **Third tab (Teams)** - *Optional*:
+       - E.g., "Teams", "Team Rotation", "Projects", etc.
+       - Only needed if you want team-based rotations
    - Share the sheet with your Service Account email

 4. **Setup environment**: